Enlarged tonsils or adenoids can make the airways narrower.

 It is not clear why some children have enlarged tonsils or adenoids, and others don't.
 But these enlarged areas of tissue are often a normal part of growing up.
 They sometimes get smaller again over time.
 And the severity of symptoms isn’t always related to the size of the affected tonsils or adenoids.

-Left: Cross section of the head from the side, Right: View into a mouth with enlarged tonsils
+Position of the tonsils and adenoids.
+Left: Cross section of the head from the side, Right: View into a the mouth

 Enlarged adenoids or tonsils don’t cause any problems in many children.
 About 7% of all children snore all the time, and about 2% have nighttime breathing pauses and obstructive sleep apnea.
 These problems are often caused by enlarged tonsils or adenoids in children, particularly between the ages of 3 and 6 years.